 Mistreatment is any decision, act, or condition affecting a student that is determined to be illegal or unjust or that has created unnecessary hardship.
 Mistreatment may take the form of verbal or physical abuse, discrimination for any reason, or a requirement for individual service activity that is independent of requirements for other team members.
 When such an incident occurs, the student should take steps to address it.
-The student may first discuss the problem with the individual responsible for the negative action or with the Associate Dean for Medical Education, Associate Dean for Student Affairs, or the Associate or Assistant Dean for Diversity and Health Equity.
+The student may first discuss the problem with the individual responsible for the negative action or with the Associate Dean for Medical Education, Associate or Assistant Dean for Student Affairs, or the Associate or Assistant Dean for Diversity and Health Equity.
+If negative action occurred on the Jacksonville campus, students may also discuss the matter with the Associate Dean for Student Affairs-Jacksonville, who will follow the same plan outlined below.
 The dean contacted by the student will then address the concern with the appropriate Course Director or Clinical Clerkship Director who is responsible for the educational activity in which the incident occurred.
-If the negative action occurred on the Jacksonville Campus, students may also discuss the matter with the Associate Dean for Students Affairs-Jacksonville, who will follow the same plan outlined above.
-A written record of incidents reported to one of the Associate or Assistant Deans will be maintained by the Associate Dean for Medical Education.
-Once the allegation of mistreatment is elevated beyond the level of the individual responsible for the incident, the reviewing authority should provide a written response to the student within ten business days of being notified of the incident.
-If the student is not satisfied with the response of the reviewing official, he/she may appeal first to the Senior Associate Dean for Educational Affairs and, subsequently, to the Dean of the College of Medicine.
+A written record of incidents reported to one of the Associate or Assistant Deans will be maintained centrally by the Office of Student Affairs.
+Once the allegation of mistreatment is elevated beyond the level of the individual responsible for the incident, the reviewing authority should meet with the student within ten business days of being notified of the incident to provide support, and an update regarding the resolution.
+If the student is not satisfied with the response of the reviewing official, the student may appeal first to the Senior Associate Dean for Educational Affairs and, subsequently, to the Dean of the College of Medicine.